Skip to main content

 • String wildcards in LIKE and ILIKE: % for multi-character matches.

-• Matches records whose 'name' column starts with the string 'foo'.
+• Example: name ILIKE 'foo%' — matches records whose name starts with 'foo'.

 Function Calls